 Putting aside the wisdom of the decision, the Ninth Circuit’s reasoning has been widely adopted.
 Judges have used it to reject expert testimony in a variety of contexts that involve potentially dangerous exposures, from chemical products and pollutants to radiation from power lines and cellphones.

 The Ninth Circuit judge who wrote the decision rejecting the Dauberts’ claim later became an advocate for applying the Daubert standard in a way that benefits not just corporations accused of wrongdoing, but defendants who are accused of committing crimes.
 The judge noted that government crime lab employees too often view their jobs as helping prosecutors, not as seeking the truth.
+They rely on junk science to prove guilt without regard to its unreliability.

 The legal system has been slow to reject the testimony of crime lab analysts who were allowed for decades to base opinions on anecdotal evidence rather than rigorous methodologies.
 While change does not come easily, courts are beginning to recognize that dubious testimony about bite marks, hair comparisons, blood spatter, and other branches of forensic science cannot be considered as proof of guilt.